Banging Toolbox

 The tools run at 18 volts off 5.0Ah lithium-ion batteries, which charge pretty quickly considering their capacities.

-#1 Best priced DIY cordless drill
+#1 Best-priced DIY cordless drill

-It also charges pretty quickly, so you don’t have to wait around for it to charge before getting back into action.
+In addition, it charges pretty quickly, so you don’t have to wait around for it to charge before getting back into action.

 The drill itself is an 18-volt model with a ½” diameter drill bit powered by a fast-charging lithium-ion battery.